Vani11aG310/photolabs/README.md

 # Photolabs

+This is a photo gallery application that allows a user to see photos from various photographers, view photogaphs in more detail, and add them to their favourite photos.

 ## Setup

 Install dependencies with `npm install` in each respective `/frontend` and `/backend`.

+## Dependencies

+### Frontend
+* React
+* React-DOM

+### Backend
+* body-parser
+* cors
+* dotenv
+* express
+* helmet
+* pg
+* socket.io
+* ws

 ## [Frontend] Running Webpack Development Server